Sunday, 27 October 2024

 Another big day of driving today, doing in a single day what we did over two days with a break at Tendaba on the way out.
 We nonetheless hoped to see some birds as there were some tasty looking hotspots en route.

-The birding day started at the Baobolong Camp and Guest House, of note were Green-backed Camaroptera and Leaf-Love in the big tree that spans the compound, and then a pair of Bruce's Green-Pigeon seen in the trees opposite whilst having breakfast.
+The birding day started at the Baobolong Camp and Guest House, of note were Green-backed Camaroptera and Leaf-Love in the big tree that spans the compound, a large flock of Spur-winged Geese downriver at dawn, and a pair of Bruce's Green-Pigeon seen in the trees opposite whilst having breakfast.
 These were new for the trip, and given how well they blended into the foliage it was no surprise we hadn't seen them before.

 Baobolong Camp.
 The trees are full of birds here, and Vultures roost on the transmitter tower.